pittgi/caddy_cl_issue/README.md

  1. Setup wireshark to capture HTTP/3 and HTTP/2 secrets (see below) and start capturing
  2. Choose backend and run it
- 3. Run traefik using the correct config_httpYOURVERSION.yaml
+ 3. Run caddy with correct Caddyfile
  4. Edit attacker.py to your desired content-length and data, then run it
  5. Observe traffic in wireshark